Pomegranate: benefits, dosage, contraindications

 EFSA approval.

-Most clinical research evaluating pomegranate juice to reduce systolic and diastolic blood pressure shows very modest benefits.
-An analysis of results from eight clinical studies involving 574 patients also shows that pomegranate juice reduces systolic blood pressure by about 5 mmHg compared to a placebo; however, no significant reduction in diastolic pressure was observed.
-Pomegranate juice doses ranged from 43 to 330 ml per day for 2 weeks to 18 months.
-There appears to be no relationship to the dose or duration of pomegranate juice consumption.
+Most clinical research evaluating pomegranate juice to reduce systolic and diastolic blood pressure shows very modest benefits. nnA meta-analysis of eight clinical studies involving 574 patients also shows that pomegranate juice reduces systolic blood pressure by about 5 mmHg compared with placebo; however, no significant reduction in diastolic blood pressure is observed. nnThe pomegranate juice doses used range from 43 to 330 mL per day for 2 weeks to 18 months.
+There does not appear to be a relationship with the dose or duration of pomegranate juice consumption.nn

 Posologie